bodgit/puppet-rngd/README.md

 that's pretty much it.
 The rngd daemon does a good job at working out where the source of hardware entropy is so there's little configuration required.

-RHEL/CentOS, Ubuntu and Debian are supported using Puppet 4.4.0 or later.

 ## Setup

 ### Beginning with rngd